AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 ---
 # Using SSL with Dispatcher {#using-ssl-with-dispatcher}

-Use SSL connections between Dispatcher and the rendering computer:
+Use SSL connections between the Dispatcher and the rendering computer:

 * [One-way SSL](#use-ssl-when-dispatcher-connects-to-aem)
 * [Mutual SSL](#configuring-mutual-ssl-between-dispatcher-and-aem)